Where Love Lives: Impact and legacy

 Time Out`s 2015 list of "The 20 Best House Tracks Ever" included "Where Love Lives" as number 14, adding, "One of the finest example of how dance music could do more than just borrow hooks and melodies from pop, 'Where Love Lives' went one step further.
 UK singer Alison Limerick's rich vocal lines are layered over upfront house beats, creating the perfect crossover record, aimed right at the mainstream, but still retaining the dance music credentials of all involved."
 Glitterbox named its 2021 nightlife documentary Where Love Lives after the song.
 It was launched as a three-part live watch-along event exclusively on YouTube.
+In 2022, Rolling Stone ranked it number 74 in their "200 Greatest Dance Songs of All Time" list, and in 2025, Billboard ranked it number 79 in their "The 100 Best Dance Songs of All Time", writing, "Built on one of the sturdiest and most buoyant piano riffs in house history – no small feat, that – Alison Limerick's biggest anthem finds the kind of strength in togetherness that almost feels like she's singing from the perspective of the dancefloor itself.
+Come on in, come on in, come on in the British vocalist insists – and when she's got luminaries no less hallowed than David Morales and Frankie Knuckles (who both worked on the song) helping her make her case, there's pretty much no way you're not gonna follow her down."

+In 2025 the song was featured prominently in the Christmas advert of UK department store chain John Lewis.